 In the introduction to his invaluable book The Twilight Zone Companion, Marc Scott Zicree calls Rod Serling’s game-changer a “flower booming in a television desert.”
-It’s hard to overstate the series’ impact on our understanding of TV’s potential for telling bold, complex stories, not to mention the genres of science fiction, horror, and fantasy: In addition to defining the anthology series form, Serling’s vision for weekly short stories with complex moral and existential quandaries made certain that “genre” fare could no longer be dismissed as mere child’s play.
+It’s hard to overstate the series’ impact on our understanding of TV’s potential for telling bold, complex stories, not to mention the genres of science fiction, horror, and fantasy: In addition to defining the anthology series form, top Twilight Zone episodes embody Serling’s vision for weekly short stories with complex moral and existential quandaries.
+This made certain that “genre” fare could no longer be dismissed as mere child’s play.

 Perhaps the only detriment to being a hardcore Twilight Zone fan is the knowledge that even the most “original” high-concept movie, TV series, or novel can often be traced back to at least one episode of the series, which premiered in 1959: After all, its central themes—fear, paranoia, prejudice, greed, ego, and so on—are timeless.
 For instance, its first copycat, The Outer Limits, was so successful its own right that it already enjoyed a seven-season reboot in the 1990s, and it would be impossible to imagine the popular Black Mirror series without The Twilight Zone’s influence.

-Since the original came to an end in 1964, The Twilight Zone has seen several continuations of its own.
+Since the original came to an end in 1964, fans have debated the best The Twilight Zone episodes (with worst Twilight Zone episodes largely ignored in syndication or TV marathons).
+The enduring popularity of the concept has also allowed several continuations of its own.
 A Twilight Zone movie premiered in 1983, comprised mostly of remakes of classic episodes directed by the period’s Hollywood power players of the time.
 The film’s success led to a 1985 reboot of the series, which aired for three seasons, and a 2002 version hosted by Forest Whitaker, which lasted only one.
 Now comes Jordan Peele, whose socially conscious horror masterwork Get Out suggested him as the perfect creative mind to carry Serling’s mantle: Fresh off the debut of his sophomore feature, Us, Peele’s spin on Serling’s classic premieres April 1 on CBS All Access.
-In the meantime, let Paste take you through all 156 episodes of the original Twilight Zone, ranked from worst to best.
+In the meantime, let Paste presents every Twilight Zone ranked from worst to best.

 156. “I Dream of Genie” (Episode 4.12)